fozlurahman/fozlurahman/README.md

     <td style="border: none;">
       <ul>
         <li>
-          🔭 I recently graduated from American International University-Bangladesh
+          🔭 I have a Bachelor's degree in Computer Science and Engineering at the  American International University-Bangladesh
         </li>
         <li>
-          🤝 I’m looking to collaborate on Open Source Proyects
+          🤝 I’m looking to collaborate on Open Source projects
         </li>
         <li>
           🌱 I’m currently learning React & NextJS;